LukeAT/IRD-UI-Tests/README.md

 - Use playwrights recommended locators whenever possible.
 - Use TODO's and the 'Todo Tree' recommended extension to keep this project organised.
 - Use CSS locators over Xpath.

+### Some TODO's
+- Use config more. credentials in config.
+Configs can inherit from another.
+- Look into adding id's to bid if needed.